-How do I cite a movie poster?
+How do I cite a license or a contract?

 How you cite a movie poster—or any type of poster—will depend on how you viewed it.
 No matter how you viewed the poster, unless your… Read More